MUSEUM OF THE AMERICAN MILITARY FAMILY

 To submit digital photos or audio/video memories, please email them to:

-email@example.com or use the contact form
+email@example.com or use the contact form (on right)

 Jayne Pilley, Treasurer is an Administrative and Financial Executive with much experience driving operations and sales, creating innovative, strategic internal process and growth strategies promoting sales and service increasing profits and mentoring staff.
 For over a decade, Jayne was the Regional Administrative Manager for Inter-Tel Technologies and prior to that, she was a Controller for Duke City Videos, Inc. Jayne's father is a WWII and Korean War Veteran.
 As a military spouse, Jayne lived on Ft Bliss for several years.
 She has a daughter and grandson.